 You'll have access to a wealth of resources and support to enhance your employability, including:

-- career management sessions with a Careers Adviser
+- career management sessions with a careers consultant

 - work experience opportunities while studying with us